whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Technically, yes, rabbits can eat bread and a quick Internet search reveals a number of [accounts](http://forums.rabbitrehome.org.uk/showthread.php?172734-Is-brown-bread-really-bad-for-rabbits){:target="_blank"} where rabbit owners mention they (occasionally) feed their bunny a bit of bread.
 And although in most cases this will do no harm we suggest you **opt for the healthier treats like fruits**.

-_In short rabbits can eat bread but they shouldn't._
+_In short, rabbits can eat bread but they shouldn't._

 ---